Protocol on Witness Statements

 Statement in a Foreign Language

-19. Where a witness wishes to make a statement in a language other than English, the written statement should be provided to the Inquiry in its original form.
+19. Where a witness wishes to make a statement in a language other than English, the statement should be provided to the Inquiry in its original form.
 A witness who is legally represented should also provide a certified translation of their statement made by a qualified translator.
 If the witness is not legally represented, the Inquiry will obtain a translation and will take such steps as it considers appropriate to ensure that the witness is satisfied that their evidence is correctly captured by the English version.

-20. Where a witness is able to give written evidence in English, but, if called to give evidence in person, would prefer to give oral evidence in a language other than English, the written statement should state clearly the need for a translator and identify the language in which any oral evidence is to be given.
+20. Where a witness is able to give written evidence in English, but, if called to give evidence in person, would prefer to give oral evidence in a language other than English, the witness statement should state clearly the need for a translator and identify the language in which any oral evidence is to be given.

 Disclosure and Publication of Witness Statements